IndisputableMonolith.CondensedMatter.HighTcSuperconductivityStructure

 scope and limits

-- Does not derive explicit critical temperatures.
+- Does not derive explicit critical temperatures or gap equations.